jjinux/dart-with-x-samples/gwt/GwtApplication/transcript.md

 have to do this for most types of events, but CustomEvents are, well, custom.

 Now, I can listen for CustomEvents on the window object.
-When I receive one, I unpack the detail property using JSON.parse.
-JSON.parse returns a normal Dart map.
+When I receive one, I unpack the detail property using json.parse. json.parse returns a normal Dart map.
 After that, it's once again smooth sailing.

 Demo: Show the CustomEvents working